curl/curl/docs/libcurl/opts/CURLOPT_FTPSSLAUTH.md

 # DESCRIPTION

-Pass a long using one of the values from below, to alter how libcurl issues &"AUTH TLS" or "AUTH SSL" when FTP over SSL is activated.
+Pass a long using one of the values from below, to alter how libcurl issues "AUTH TLS" or "AUTH SSL" when FTP over SSL is activated.
 This is only interesting if CURLOPT_USE_SSL(3) is also set.

 Possible *order* values: